TheThingsArchive/ttn/mqtt/README.md

-        "rssi": -25,                    // Signal strength of the received message "snr": 5,                       // Signal to noise ratio of the received message "rf_chain": 0,                  // RF chain where the gateway received the message "latitude":52.1234,             // Latitude of the gateway reported in its status updates "longitude":6.1234,             // Longitude of the gateway
-        "altitude":6                    // Altitude of the gateway
+        "rssi": -25,                    // Signal strength of the received message "snr": 5,                       // Signal to noise ratio of the received message "rf_chain": 0,                  // RF chain where the gateway received the message "latitude": 52.1234,            // Latitude of the gateway reported in its status updates "longitude": 6.1234,            // Longitude of the gateway "altitude": 6                   // Altitude of the gateway },
-      },
       //...more if received by more gateways...
     ]